mwojnars/hypertag/docs/index.md

 ## Control blocks

-Control blocks of multiple types are available in Hypertag to help you manipulate input data directly inside the document without going back and forth between Python and presentation code.
+Control blocks of multiple types are available in Hypertag to help you manipulate input data directly in a document without going back and forth between Python and presentation code.
 The blocks are:

 - **if-elif-else**